linnnes/CI2017/hw6/hw6.md

 - [ ] 5.
 Submit your work to your own directory on github, called hw6.
 (P.S.
 Add a screenshot of your embodied character to the hw6 directory at your github.)

----

-##2.
-Team assignment:
+### 2. Team assignment:

 Prepare a demo of your project work so far to be presented next Monday.
 The demo should ideally include a prototype that works: it can be a very small piece of your final product, but it should do something.

+---

+(#submission)

+## 2. Submission